npocodes/NiFrame/README.md

   * Content Includes - Maintain a single content set while changing styles! ✓
   * Dynamic HTML Conditioning - Remove, Repeat, or even nested repeat HTML dynamically! ✓
   * Automatic form detection and Input Validation for HTML5 inspired types on all browsers! ✓
-  * Flash GUI Support - Use Flash as your user interface instead of an HTML template! ⚠
+  * Alternate GUI Support - Use Flash as your user interface instead of an HTML template! ⚠

 #### User System: